Sister Rose Corde McCormick

 Sister Rose Corde lovingly served the people of Oaxaca until 2006, when she was asked to be the Sacristan at the Maryknoll Center.

-Sister Rose Corde presently lives at the Maryknoll Sister Center where she is an active and cheerful member.
+Sister Rose Corde is now at the Center and a member of Maryknoll Sister Home Care Assisted Living where she is an active and cheerful member.